paularmstrong/swig/docs/tags.md

 ## extends / block

 Check django's template inheritance system for more info.
-Unlike django, the block tags are terminated with {% end %}, not with {% endblock %}

 ## include

 Includes a template in it's place.
 The template is rendered within the current context.
-Does not requre closing with {% end %}.
+Does not use and {% endinclude %}.

     {% include template_path %}
     {% include "path/to/template.js" %}